-What feelings, smells and sounds do you think of in summer?
+What feelings, smells, and sounds do you think of in summer?
 The first thing that comes to my mind is the warmth of the sun, swimming pools, the smell of flowers and summer blossoms, and of course, the sound of those buzzing bumble bees pollinating the gorgeous landscape!
-This tissue paper bumble bee is the perfect spring or summer craft for kids, or to go along with an insect unit.
+This Tissue Paper Bumble Bee Craft is the perfect summer project, or add it to an insect unit.
 They are fun to make and will look awesome on display!

-Tissue Paper Bumble Bee
+Tissue Paper Bumble Bee Craft

 This is by far the most adorable bumble bee craft my kids and I have ever made!
 You are going to love the simplicity of it and the unique twist of using tissue paper for the wings.
 Get your printer and supplies ready… here were go!

 - Crayons or Markers

 - Pencil and Construction Paper (if you’d rather trace the printable on construction paper)